Nolensville Planning Commission

-Town Planner Sarah Sitterle gave a report of items heard at the previous Board of Mayor and Aldermen meeting.
+Town Planner Sarah Sitterle gave a report of items considered at the most recent Board of Mayor and Aldermen meeting.

 A. Bond Report

-Commissioner Patrick moved to accept the bond report as amended, seconded by Commissioner Gardner.
+Commissioner Walden moved to accept the bond report as amended, seconded by Commissioner Owens.
 The motion passed unanimously.

 Commissioner Gardner inquired about the progress on the zoning ordinance and subdivision regulations.
 Some of the suggested updates will be presented in September.